Monday, November 2, 2009

 2. In a bowl combine next seven ingredients and marinade for one hour.

-4. In a wok or large skillet on high with the oil stir fry all the veggies, remove into a bowl when the colors are bright and veggies are still crunchy, you will add this back when the meat is done.
+6. In a wok or large skillet on high with the oil stir fry all the veggies, remove into a bowl when the colors are bright and veggies are still crunchy, this takes about 4 minutes, you will add this back when the meat is done.

-7. Reduce heat to low and cover and simmer for 45 minutes.
+9. Reduce heat to low and cover and simmer for 5 minutes, until the sauce is thick and the raw cornstarch taste is gone.

-10. Add the stir fried veggies, heat through (also the tomatoes if you are using them.)
+10. Add the stir fried veggies, heat through.

 11. Goes well with rice.

-This is so delicious, just make sure you make enough, serves about 6 hungry people.
+This is so delicious, serves about 8 hungry people.

 1. I will have to share this with a few that love "pepper steak."